Art. 67 LTVA — Swiss VAT Fiscal Representation

 01

 Complete dossier preparation, submission, and follow-up through to issuance of your Swiss VAT number.
-Every document, every AFC correspondence — managed.
+Every document, every FTA correspondence — managed.

 02

 Swiss-domiciled representative formally appointed under Art.
 67 LTVA.
-Official AFC liaison.
+Official FTA liaison.
 All administrative correspondence received and forwarded on your behalf.

 03

-Quarterly returns prepared from your general ledger or invoice exports, classified at the applicable rate, reconciled, and submitted via AFC ePortal.
+Quarterly returns prepared from your general ledger or invoice exports, classified at the applicable rate, reconciled, and submitted via FTA ePortal.
 Traceable via your client reference code.

 04

-Coordination of the AFC-required bank guarantee.
-Ongoing compliance monitoring, deadline management, and support in the event of an AFC enquiry or audit.
+Coordination of a bank guarantee only if the FTA requires one in your case — it is not a registration prerequisite.
+Ongoing compliance monitoring, deadline management, and support in the event of an FTA enquiry or audit.

 One-time — registration